theangellmethod/bot-framework-docs/articles/conversation-designer/conversation-designer-debug-bot.md

 > Conversation Designer is not available to all customers yet.
 More details on
 > availability of Conversation Designer will come later this year.

-The Conversation Designer offer useful debugging tools through several different Output window (located at the bottom of the screen).
+The Conversation Designer offers useful debugging tools through several different Output windows (located at the bottom of the screen).
 You can start testing and debugging by clicking on the **Test** button found on the upper right corner of the window.

 ## Validation Errors
 There are several conditions under which validation errors occur.
 For example: